ARab-R/ARab-R/README.md

 - Change image in the the landing page
 - Add Code of Conduct
 - Open ana issue for all of these and future improvements.
+- Create a form/mailing list in the 'join us' button.

 ## License